izderadicka/audioserve-android/README.md

 [audioserve](https://github.com/izderadicka/audioserve) client for Android written in Kotlin.
 Using Exoplayer and MediaController - MediaSession architecture.

-**EARLY BETA**  Generally works, most of functionality is there, but still there might be some issues
+**BETA 1**  Generally works, majority of functionality is there, but still there might be some issues